kahboom/nerdycode.com/posts/general/software-engineer-redhat.md

+---
-What It's Like to Work as a Software Engineer for Red Hat
+title: "What It's Like to Work as a Software Engineer for Red Hat"
+layout: layouts/post.njk
+---